MinecraftForge/Documentation/rendering/modelblock.md

 Similarly, in your mod you'll need to modify `getActualState` to properly get the powered state of your block, but that will be left as an excercise for the reader.
 Consider it practice!

-Now of course, we can't rely on the vanilla machinery figuring out right way to map our properties to JSON strings so we'll have to give it a hand.
+We can no longer rely on the vanilla machinery figuring out right way to map our properties to JSON strings, so we'll have to give it a hand.
-In our client proxy, we'll create a custom `StateMap`, using `StateMap.Builder` that ignores our `POWERED` state and tell the game to use that `StateMapper` when looking up the model for our block.
+In our client proxy, we'll create a custom `StateMap`, using `StateMap.Builder` that ignores our `POWERED` state and tells the game to use that `StateMapper` when looking up the model for our block.
 Fortunately for us, this is a common case in vanilla as well so there is a handy set of utilities availible to us in the form of `StateMap` and `StateMap.Builder`.
 `StateMap.Builder`s are used to build new `StateMap`s (well, you could manually construct one but really, why would you?).
 Creating one is dead simple: the constructor takes no arguments, so all we need to do is